therealryan/steamdeploy/README.md

 # steamdeploy

-Build plugin for deployment to steamworks
+Build automation for deployment to steamworks

-## todo
+ * [core](core): Java API for uploading to steamworks

- * maven-plugin
+ * [steamdeploy-maven-plugin](steamdeploy-maven-plugin): Maven plugin for uploading to steamworks

- * gradle-plugin
+## Authentication

 ## Refreshing your authentication VDF